rafaell22/jar-of-many-things/README.md

 - use bits to open more?
 - extension to display collection?
 - Trading?
+- Battle in chat
+- Battle on extension
 ### Extension to capture user click's
 - Then do whatever you want with the data (to integrate/create other applications running locally)
 ### Task List